willowtreeapps/react-formable/README.md

 ### `Fieldset`

-`Fieldset`'s are where most of the magic happen.
-They let us group together similar fields into smaller bite sized objects.
-We can use this within individual forms or make reusable form components and use them all over the place.
-One important thing to understand. `Fieldset`s will always make an object with the `name` provided.
+`Fieldset`s are where most of the magic happens.
+They let us group together similar fields into smaller bite-sized objects.
+We can use these within individual forms, or make reusable form components and use them all over the place.

+One important thing to understand: `Fieldset`s will always make an object with the `name` provided.
 If you use a `Fieldset` within a `Fieldlist`, you will have a nested object with the name of the `Fieldset`.

-One last thing to keep in mind.
-You can attach validators to `Fieldset`s.
-Instead of a primitive passed down as the first param, it is the subtree that the `Fieldset` represents.
+One last thing to keep in mind: you can attach validators to `Fieldset`s.
+Instead of a primitive passed down as the first param, it will be the subtree that the `Fieldset` represents.
 Any errors returned from a `Fieldset`s validators will skip `fieldErrors` and go directly to `errors`.

 | Property | Type | Default | Description |
 | :------- | :--- | :------ | :---------- |